 - Delete any repeat articles or conflicting information: your bot is only as accurate as the data it’s trained on, so feed it the most recent and relevant data available

-- Make sure articles are hyper-focused and that your knowledge base covers each support topic completely: unlike humans, the bot can’t follow links or navigate to external web pages and support resources to get a better understanding of a topic — all relevant information should be available in your knowledge base
+- Make sure articles are hyper-focused and that your knowledge base covers each support topic completely: unlike humans, the bot can’t follow links or navigate to external web pages and support resources to get a better understanding of a topic — all relevant information should be available in your digital help center

 - Use content tags: this is especially important if you want to show different content to different user types — based on country for example (UltimateGPT has a feature coming soon that will allow customers to surface different answers based on user segment)